massung/CHIP-8/README.md

 | Directive          | Description
 |:-------------------|:-------------------
-| `DECLARE ID AS ..` | Declare an identifier that maps to a register, literal, or label.
+| `ID EQU ..`        | Declare an identifier that to equal a literal constant, register, or label.
 Must be declared before being used.
 | `BREAK ..`         | Create a breakpoint.
 No instruction is written, but the emulator will break before the next instruction is executed.
 | `ASSERT ..`        | Create a conditional breakpoint.
 The emulator will only break if `VF` is non-zero when the assert is hit.
-| `KEYMAP K TO ..`   | Redefine the virtual key `K` to another key on the keyboard.
 | `BYTE ..`          | Write bytes to the ROM.
 This can take bytes literals or text strings.
 | `WORD ..`          | Write 2-byte words to the ROM in MSB first byte order.
 | `ALIGN BOUNDARY`   | Align the ROM to a power of 2 byte boundary.